Donald Trump is threatening to end federal relief to Puerto Rico — on Twitter, of course.

 Meanwhile, most of Puerto Rico is still without power, hospitals are running out of medical supplies, and clean water remains scarce.

-Trump isn’t the only prominent Republican going off-script.
+Trump isn’t the only prominent Republican refusing to recognize the severity of the crisis.
 In an interview with CNN on Thursday morning, Representative Scott Perry, a Pennsylvania Republican, accused host Chris Cuomo of fabricating reports of the severity of the disaster.

 “Mr. Cuomo, you’re simply just making this stuff up,” Perry said.
 “If half the country didn’t have food or water, those people would be dying, and they’re not.”